TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-checker-tool-new-st.md

 This PowerShell script is run from the client machine where the error is occurring.

 <ol>
 <li> Open Windows PowerShell ISE in Administrator mode.
-For the better results, our recommendation is to use the advanced connectivity tests which demand to start PowerShell in Administrator mode.
+For better results, we recommend using the advanced connectivity tests that require starting PowerShell in Administrator mode.
 You can still run the basic tests, in case you decide not to run this way.
-Please note that script parameters 'RunAdvancedConnectivityPolicyTests' and 'CollectNetworkTrace' will only work if the admin privileges are granted.</li><br>
+Note that script parameters `RunAdvancedConnectivityPolicyTests` and `CollectNetworkTrace` will only work if the admin privileges are granted.</li><br>

 <li> Open a New Script window</li><br>
 <li> Paste the following in the script window: